scrapy/scrapy/docs/topics/commands.rst

 * Syntax: ``scrapy list``
 * Requires project: *yes*

-List all :ref:`spiders <topics-spiders>` available in the current project, excluding :ref:`base spiders <base-spiders>`.
+List all :ref:`spiders <topics-spiders>` available in the current project.
 The output is one spider per line.

 Usage example::